esl/mongooseim-docker/README.md

        -v ${VOLUMES}/builds:/builds mongooseim/mongooseim-builder
 ```

-##### Modifying Erlang/OTP version
+##### Modifying the Erlang/OTP version

 You can modify which Erlang/OTP version is used by MongooseIM when creating a builder image by providing `OTP_VSN` build argument:

 ```
 docker build --build-arg OTP_VSN=19.3.6 -f Dockerfile.builder -t mongooseim-builder:otp19.3.6 .
 ```

-By default the builder will use Erlang/OTP 20.3.
+By default the builder will use Erlang/OTP 23.2.

 #### Building MongooseIM

-Now building MongooseIM tarball is as simple as running the following command:
+Now building a MongooseIM tarball is as simple as running the following command:

 ```
 docker exec -i mongooseim-builder /build.sh